groupon/nlm/README.md

 It should work out-of-the-box for [Travis](https://travis-ci.org/), [DotCI](https://groupon.github.io/DotCi/), and [CircleCI](https://circleci.com/).

-For Github and npm interactions to work, it requires the following additional environment variables:
+For GitHub and npm interactions to work, it requires the following additional environment variables:

 * `GH_TOKEN`: The access token from above.
 * `NPM_TOKEN`: An npm access token.
 You can find this in `~/.npmrc` as `_authToken`.